trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > Depth beats breadth any day of the week, because it opens a channel for the intangible, unconscious, creative components of our hidden potential.

-The main idea of this chapter can be summed up in one sentence - do one basic thing really really well, before you move on to the next.
+The main idea of this chapter can be summed up in one sentence - do one basic thing   well, before you move on to the next.
 Strength in any martial arts pursuit comes from having mastered the deeply nested basic core principles.
 And mastering takes subtle but hard work.
 But putting in that work is the idea, making smaller circles is the goal, to have such a deep understanding of a basic idea, that one can take it apart and internalize it I to the unconscious, applying it as a feeling, without having to think about it at all.
 That's mastery.

 ### Chapter 12 - Using Adversity